lmacken/pyrasite/docs/CLI.rst

       --gdb-prefix GDB_PREFIX
                             GDB prefix (if specified during installation)
       --verbose             Verbose mode
+      --output OUTPUT_TYPE  This option controls where the output from the executed payload will be printed.
+If the value is 'procstreams' (the default) then the output is sent to the stdout/stderr of the process.
+If the value is 'localterm' then the output is piped back and printed on the local terminal where pyrasite is being run.
       --list-payloads       List payloads that are delivered by pyrasite

     For updates, visit https://github.com/lmacken/pyrasite